Inseason Alaska Commercial Salmon Summary

 Nushagak District

 Escapement information is now available from Wood, Igushik and Nushagak rivers.
-Nushagak River sockeye salmon has exceeded the 2.5 upper end of the OEG range and is still going strong.
-The king salmon escapement continues to lag at only 26,847 fish.
-Wood River escapement has just passed the 1.5 million mark not quite to the mid point of the 700,000 to 3,000,000 million OEG range.
-Igushik escapement is very good and just passed the 150,000 lower end of the escapement goal range on July 2.
+Nushagak River sockeye salmon has exceeded the 2.5 upper end of the OEG range and is still going strong now at 3.1 million.
+The king salmon escapement continues to lag at only 32,530 fish.
+Wood River escapement has just passed the 2.4 million mark and still within the 700,000 to 3 million OEG range.
+Igushik escapement has exceeded the 400,000 upper end of the escapement goal range and is now at 350,000.

-Harvest in the district is at 9 million with over 830,000 of that coming on July 2.
-We are still getting harvest information for July 2 at this time.
-We have now had 3 days with over 1 million harvest this season.
-The total sockeye salmon run now exceeds 13 million.
+Harvest in the district is at 14.5 million with over 830,000 of that coming on July 2.
+It is expected harvest will surpass 2019 as the 4th largest harvest ever in the Nushagak District.
+The total sockeye salmon run now exceeds 20 million.

 Naknek-Kvichak District